What is VAT?

 All new cars are begin life VAT qualifying.
 If they are registered to a UK VAT registered business they remain VAT qualifying.
 But if they are registered to a private individual they become non-VAT qualifying.

-Is there VAT on used cars?
+Is there VAT on used cars or second hand cars ?

 A used or second hand car will also be VAT qualifying if it has remained registered to businesses throughout its lifetime.
 It becomes non-VAT qualifying once it is registered to a private owner and the VAT cannot be reclaimed.